rmflight/documentNumbering/README.md

 ### R6 Object

-The easiest way to use this is the actual {R6} object, `dn_counter` that gets updated, and contains all the information for printing, and which you initialize with whatever values you want for a prefix, and a character to use to replace any spaces in the prefix.
+The way to use this is the actual {R6} object, `dn_counter` that gets updated, and contains all the information for printing, and which you initialize with whatever values you want for a prefix, and a character to use to replace any spaces in the prefix.

 ``` r
 library(documentNumbering)